Alphabet City Day Nursery

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

 When you register we book in a paper work session where you come in to meet the team and complete paper work.
 We also give you a welcome book with information on the room such as staff names, qualifications and the day to day running of the room.
 Copies of relevant polices are also provided.
 Your child will then do settling visits with us where you leave your child.
 We also offer half days to start with if your child need longer to settle into Nursery.
 If you child is due to move rooms when he/she gets older we do transition visits where your child will visit the room over two weeks with their key carer.
-This allows ten to get to know the room and staff before they move.
+This allows them to get to know the room and staff before they move.
 You will also receive a transition book about the room and staff will hold a meeting with you to show you the room and introduce you the staff.
-If a child is transitioning to Nursery from another setting we liaise with the setting to offer visits.
+If a child is transitioning to nursery from another setting we liaise with the setting to offer visits.
 This makes sure the process is smooth for you and your family.
 If your child was to start school we liaise with the school and arrange transition meetings.
 This allows us to help prepare your child on the changes.
 We also have a Graduation party for the school leavers and offer transition parent workshops to get top tips and advice on preparing your child for school.

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?